 A divorced, Mormon stand-up comedian moves after divorce to loosen the ties to the church and its singles ward.
 A woman from the new church calls and he responds rudely.
 Meeting her later, he notices that she's nice and cute.

-When Jonathan Jordan gets divorced he's thrust back into the world of being a single Mormon - a world who's ultimate goal is eternal marriage.
+When Jonathan Jordan gets divorced he's thrust back into the world of being a single Mormon - a world whose ultimate goal is eternal marriage.
 Struggling to fit in, Jonathan decides to stop going to church only to be pursued by the members of the local singles ward who want to reactivate him.
 Nothing works until Jonathan falls for Cammie Giles, the ward activities director.
 Suddenly, going to church becomes much more appealing.
-But his he going for the right reasons?
-Written by
+But is he going for the right reasons?

 Was this review helpful to you?